“If music be the food of love, play on.” – William Shakespeare

-Itashiki is a member of the Conservatory faculty and violin coach and teacher at the New Conservatory of Dallas.
+Itashiki is a violin coach and teacher at the New Conservatory of Dallas.
 She has performed with the Dallas Symphony Orchestra since 1982 as well as many other symphony orchestras and chamber groups.
 She received her bachelor’s degree from Indiana University of Pennsylvania, and her master’s from the Hartt College of Music.

 KATHERINE JETTER, cello

 Jetter is Associate Professor of Cello and Music Theory at Fort Lewis College.
-She is the principal cellist with the San Juan Symphony and performs regularly with the Red Shoe Piano Trio.
-She holds a bachelor’s in Cello Performance and a bachelor’s in arts in applied mathematics from East Carolina University.
+She is the principal cello with the San Juan Symphony and performs regularly with the Red Shoe Piano Trio.
+She holds a Bachelor of Music in Cello Performance and a Bachelor of Arts in Applied Mathematics from East Carolina University.
 She earned her master’s and doctorate from Florida State University.

 ALEXANDER KIENLE, horn